akuklev/akuklev/what-are-dependent-types.md

 ```c
 printf(string template, <printf_args(template)> ...args)
 ```
-Here `printf_args(template)` is a “type-valued” (or “type level”) pure function that extracts the list of expected types for the additional arguments from the `template`.
+Here `printf_args(template)` is a “type-valued” (or “type level”) function that extracts the list of expected types for the additional arguments from the `template`.
 In our example
 ```cpp
 printf_args("Hello, %s!
 Current CPU temperature is %f.")
 ```